onepub-dev/critical_test/README.md

 Critical Test is a cli tool designed to provide an enhanced cli experience when running Dart unit tests.

 Fixing broken unit tests is an ongoing job in any active project.
 Whilst it is usually better to run your unit tests from within your IDE, in some circumstances this isn't possible or convenient.

 Critical Test runs your unit tests from the cli and makes it easy to identify broken tests and re-run those tests.

-By default Critical Test suppresses the output of any tests that succeed so you can focus on the failed test.
+By default Critical Test suppresses the output of any tests that succeed so you can focus on those critical failed test.

 Critical Test then lets you run-run individual failed tests or re-run all failed tests.